cklxx/mini-sglang/README.md

   "Give me a TL;DR"
 ```

-If you run `python one_click_compare.py` with no prompt, it will now default to the preset benchmark suite (short, long, and two-turn scenarios) and print a throughput comparison table.
+If you run `python one_click_compare.py` with no prompt, it will default to the preset benchmark suite (short, long, and two-turn scenarios) and print a throughput comparison table.

 Readable INFO logs narrate every prefill/decode step, so learners can follow the entire pipeline end to end.